mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 If you're serious about changing your habits, give implementation intentions a try.

-We can use records, calendars, notebooks, trackers, and contracts to keep good habits.
+We can use records, calendars, notebooks, trackers, logs, and contracts to keep good habits.

 A habit tracker is also a healthy habit to keep you motivated.

-We are social animals and share our commitment.
+We are social animals, and sharing our commitment creates peer pressure.

 # Attraction